Boletus curtisii: Similar species

 Retiboletus retipes is somewhat similar in appearance, but is distinguished by a more orange to orange-yellow color, a lack of sliminess, and a distinctly reticulated stalk.

 Habitat and distribution

 The fruit bodies of B. curtisii grow singly, scattered, or in small groups on the ground in coniferous or mixed woods, often with pines.
 Fruit bodies generally appear from August to November.
 The geographical distribution of the fungus is limited to eastern and southern North America.
 In the United States, it occurs from New England south to Florida, and west to Texas.
 The species was newly reported from Mexico in 2001.

-Pigments
+Uses

+The mushroom is edible, but not appealing.